Bioconductor/packagebuilder/README.md

 ##### Options to start a build:
 1. Submitting tarballs to the tracker
 2. Running the spb_history/rerun_build.py script
-3. **DEPRECATED** Using the NodeJS app described above

 These all send messages to an installation of ActiveMQ (a Java-based messaging framework) to listeners on each build machine ([server.py](workers/server.py)).
 The build machines start building the package and send back progress messages.

-**DEPRECATED** If using the NodeJS app, these messages are displayed on receipt via WebSockets.

 There is another listener (called ([archiver.py]) which writes build events to a database, where they can